 One out of every seven jobs in Oregon was either temporarily or permanently lost in two months’ time.
 That’s a stunning and unparalleled rate of job loss over such a short period.
 Three of the state’s service-based sectors lost much larger shares of jobs.
 Leisure and hospitality – including hotels, restaurants, and theaters – shed 110,500 jobs in March and April, more than half (-51.1%) of its employment.
 Other services – which includes automotive repair, and barber shops and beauty salons – dropped one-fourth of its 65,800 jobs (-25.2%).
 Private education services also saw sharp declines (-8,200 or -21.9%) as schools shuttered in the spring.

 Recovery is underway in each of these sectors.
-By October, leisure and hospitality regained about half of the spring job losses.
-Other services added back slightly more than half.
+By November, leisure and hospitality regained half of the spring job losses, while other services added 59% of the initial loss.
 Private education has been slower to rebound.
-These establishments have only added back 300 jobs, as instruction remains largely online and initial estimates show lower enrollments.
-Even with the initial bounce back, these combined sectors remain 71,600 jobs below their February level.
+These establishments have only added back 800 jobs, as instruction remains largely online and initial estimates show lower enrollments.
+Even with the initial bounce back, these combined sectors remain 72,200 jobs below their February level.

 Second Wave of Job Losses

 While most sectors are rebounding from the initial COVID-19 recession job losses, others are starting to see additional declines as COVID-19 and its economic impacts linger.
 The state’s local government and wholesale trade sectors each had lower rates of job loss than Oregon overall in March and April.
 They’re still on the downward slide though.
 Since April, wholesale trade lost another 300 jobs (-0.4%) for a total decline of 6.9% since February.
 Similarly, local government – roughly half of which is K-12 and higher education – dropped by 15,400 jobs (-6.7%) in spring and lost another 11,100 jobs since then.